-5 MARS Road, located between RIC and RITC buildings
+5 MARS Road, located between Roswell Instructional Center (RIC) and Roswell Instructional Technology Center (RITC) buildings

 REPORTING A CRIME